-By the measure of today’s identity politics, Mom was something of a contradiction.
+By the measure of today’s identity politics, Mom was a contradiction.
 Ideologically, she was both a feminist and a Baptist.
 She played the piano and taught Sunday school at our church, but she never believed that Jesus was a patriarch.
 The Jesus mom knew–and knew well–was a social radical who preached a gospel of love right up to and through his death.
 Mom regarded people who wield the Bible as a weapon of oppression as contemptible, yet she still strove to forgive them in her heart.

 Geographically, Mom was both a West Virginian and a Washingtonian.
-She grew up in the land of “Country Roads” but migrated to the city in the 1960s to work as a public health nurse.
+She grew up in the land of “Country Roads” but migrated to the capital in the 1960s to work as a public health nurse.
 She served people from all sorts of communities, literally from coal mines to ghettos, and of all races, creeds, and colors.
 She taught me that what all of them shared was frailty of some sort, and what all of them needed first was kindness and compassion.

 And that’s where she thought politics, or at any rate public policy, should start.
 With compassion.
 With the coal mines and the ghettos alike in mind.
 With service to the poor and hope for the oppressed as fundamental moral obligations.
 And with women, obviously, as equals.